Athena Executive Services

 The potential Train Wreck:

-About 16 months ago he wrote the book.
+He eventually wrote the book.
 He was going to simply use it promote his coaching business.
 But Oops!
 The book went viral.
 35,000 copies were sold!
 This is unheard of in the “self-published” Self Help book industry.
 Harper Collins was going to republish it, and it was on deck to also get republished in the United Kingdom.
 Again, unheard of!

 Within a week three publishing offers came to him.
 The first one to contact him was Harper Collins.
 He quickly Googled the top 10 publishing agents and called the first six.
 One of them was on the phone with him in 15 minutes.
 Now his life was on a new trajectory.